shivasanga/social_media_user_analysis/README.md

 **The objectives of this project are to:**

 1. **Marketing Insights:** Help the marketing team launch effective campaigns by analyzing user behavior and engagement patterns.
-2. **.User Engagement Metrics:** Provide a detailed analysis of user interactions, post frequency, and the most used hashtags.
+2. **User Engagement Metrics:** Provide a detailed analysis of user interactions, post frequency, and the most used hashtags.
-3. **.Contest Analysis:** Identify the winner of a contest based on likes received on a single post.
+3. **Contest Analysis:** Identify the winner of a contest based on likes received on a single post.
-4. **.Inactive User Identification:** Identify users who have not posted any photos on Instagram.
+4. **Inactive User Identification:** Identify users who have not posted any photos on Instagram.
 5. **Bot Detection:** Analyze potential bot accounts by tracking engagement patterns.
 6. **Investor Metrics:** Provide data-driven insights into user engagement, ensuring the platform’s continued relevance and growth.